Hurungwe farm clinic closed after health staff threatened

 By Nhau Mangirazi

-Hurungwe Rural District Council (HDRC) has roped in traditional leaders and policymakers to help over conflict management following the closure of Lanlory clinic where staff was threatened with death by some villagers on 1 April.
+Hurungwe Rural District Council (HDRC) has since roped in traditional leaders and policymakers to help over conflict management following the closure of Lanlory clinic where staff was threatened with death by some villagers early in April.

 Hurungwe district medical officer doctor Frackson Masiye said he was not the right person to comment on the matter.